cristiscu/programming-in-snowflake/sections/15-data-governance/README.md

-# Data Governance in Snowflake
+# Section: Data Governance in Snowflake

 ...